facultyai/faculty-sync/README.md

 the vision for *faculty-sync*, both technical and at the product level.
 Without their help and encouragement, *faculty-sync* would not exist.

-*faculty-sync* is maintained by Pascal and Jan.
-Until such day as we see fit to bring it under the remit of the Faculty Platform team proper, support questions, bug reports etc. should be directed to them personally, rather than to the team.
+*faculty-sync* is maintained by Pascal.
+Until such day as we see fit to bring it under the remit of the Faculty Platform team proper, support questions, bug reports etc. should be directed to him personally, rather than to the team.